Atrium Health Navicent PGY1 Pharmacy Practice Residency

 Benefits

-The resident stipend is approximately $54,000.
-Full employee benefits are available including medical, dental, and life insurance, and accrued paid time off.
+The resident annual stipend is approximately $60,000.
+Full employee benefits are available including seven paid holidays, accrued paid time off, as well as medical, dental, and life insurance.
 Educational travel support is provided for the ASHP Midyear Clinical Meeting, Southeastern Residency Conference, and other offerings as approved by the program director.
-Residents are provided with dedicated office space containing individual double monitor desk top computers, phones, storage space, and a printer.
+Residents are provided with dedicated office space containing individual desk space, laptop computers with office docking capabilities to dual monitors, phones, storage space, and a color printer.

 Facts about Atrium Health Navicent The Medical Center